developer-shubham101/ai_engineer/front_end_react/README.md

-# RAG Chat React (Vite)
+# Educational RAG Chat React (Vite)

+This is a lightweight React app designed to demonstrate **how to build effective User Interfaces for RAG systems**.
+It serves as a reference implementation for the following RAG UI patterns:
+-   **Chat & History**: Managing persistent conversation state.
+-   **Document Management**: Uploading, chunking, and versioning documents.
+-   **Transparency**: Visualizing the RAG pipeline (retrieved contexts, tokens used, latency).

-This is a small React app (Vite) that implements the RAG Chat UI split into components.
+It implements the RAG Chat UI split into reusable components.

 ## Quick start